BasilShim/computer_graphics/README.md

 # computer_graphics
-Computer graphics laboratory works and course work
+Computer graphics laboratory works and one course work